cmergny/cmergny/README.md

 # MultIHeaTS

-The MultIHeaTS repositery can be found on gitlab:
+The MultIHeaTS repository can be found on gitlab:

 https://gitlab.dsi.universite-paris-saclay.fr/cyril.mergny/multiheats